 - International Police Clearance is also required before you commence the programme.
 If you have worked in a country/countries outside of Ireland for a period of 6 months or more, you will need to provide evidence of police clearance from each country.
 Please start this process now to ensure that you fulfil programme entry criteria on time.
 Any costs/fees for international clearance are your responsibility.
 You will not be eligible to undertake the RTN/MP programme without this clearance.

 Overseas Garda Vetting (PDF, size 193.4 KB, 1 page)

 Find a Return to Practice Programme

-The campaign will open for applications in January 2023.
+The campaign will open for applications on 5th of January 2023 until 10th February 2023.

 Mairead Hallinan- Administrator of Return to Practice Programme